wasp-lang/wasp/web/docs/tutorial/07-auth.md

 You'll notice that we now have a `User` entity in the database alongside the `Task` entity.

 However, you will notice that if you try logging in as different users and creating some tasks, all users share the same tasks.
-That's because we haven't yet updated the queries and actions to have per-user tasks.
+That's because you haven't yet updated the queries and actions to have per-user tasks.
 Let's do that next.

 <small>

-You might notice some extra Prisma models like `Auth`, `AuthIdentity` and `Session` that Wasp created for us.
+You might notice some extra Prisma models like `Auth`, `AuthIdentity` and `Session` that Wasp created for you.
 You don't need to care about these right now, but if you are curious, you can read more about them [here](../auth/entities).

 </small>